 I grew up in Massachusetts, and still live here because I’m fond of woods and seasons and cranky New Englanders and plants that grow in tangles and can thrive through an annual ice beating.
 My favorite critters are cats, foxes, owls, and bears.
 I’m a Cancer in Sun and Moon with a Leo ascendant.
-Pronouns she/her or they/their.

 Me & The Cards